seppinho/pixyll/_posts/2015-08-25-docker-hadoop.md

 ---
 There are many ways how Docker can be used.
 In this blog post I'll summarize the steps I did to create a running Docker image for the Cloudera Version (CDH5) of Hadoop in pseudo-distributed mode (All Hadoop services are running on the same node).
 This tutorial requires that Docker has been installed in advance.

+## Ready-to-use image
+- Before we start, you can of course easily use my Docker image, run Hadoop MapReduce jobs and skip the rest of the steps.
+{% highlight bash %}
+docker pull seppinho/cdh5-hadoop-mrv1:latest
+docker run -it -p 50030:50030 seppinho/cdh5-hadoop-mrv1:latest
+sh /usr/bin/execute-wordcount.sh
+{% endhighlight %}

+## Step by step tutorial
 - Start by pulling a fresh Docker image and run a new container for a quick test.
 A container is basically a running instance of an image.
 {% highlight bash %}
 docker pull ubuntu:14.04
 docker run -i -t ubuntu:14.04
 {% endhighlight %}

 - Now, back on your local OS (type 'exit' to close the container from before) create a new folder including an empty Dockerfile.
 The Dockerfile includes all commands which should be executed when creating a new image.
-If you want to use my Dockerfile you also have to copy the conf directory which can be found here.
+If you want to use [my Dockerfile](https://github.com/seppinho/cdh5-hadoop-mrv1/blob/master/Dockerfile) you also have to copy the conf directory which can be found [here](https://github.com/seppinho/cdh5-hadoop-mrv1).
 {% highlight bash %}
 mkdir new-docker-image
 mkdir new-docker-image/conf